The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/8-model-view-controller.md

 ```
 {% endcode %}

-With the `Fellow` model, we now leave managing the data to the model and let the control just focus on parsing the request and sending the response.
+We are now leaving it entirely to the `Fellow` model to manage the data and the controllers just focus on parsing the request and sending the response.

 {% code title="server/controllers/fellowControllers.js" %}
 ```js